BrennerDesign/egofishinggear/_products/ego-fishing-tools/ultra-grip-40lbs.md

 ---
-name: EGO Ultra Grip—40lbs
+name: EGO Ultra Grip—40lb
-subheading: Accurate 1/16" Increments
+subheading: Built-in 40lb Scale with Stainless Jaws
 order_number: 7
 description: >-
   The best Fish Gripper on the water.
 With a BUILT-IN 40lb SCALE, the EGO Ultra